 10) NAVIGLI CANALS - PHOTOGRAPHED DURING SUNSET

-I Navigli – literally, “the canals” – are waterways that run through Milan and once connected the city with lake Como, lake Maggiore and even Switzerland.
-Today, the same name is used to refer to the district where Naviglio Grande and Naviglio Pavese are located, an area that is indelibly associated with nightlife.
+The Navigli – literally, “the canals” – are waterways that run through Milan and once connected the city to Lake Como, Lake Maggiore and even Switzerland.
+Today, the same name is used to refer to the district where Naviglio Grande and Naviglio Pavese are located, an area that is nowadays associated with nightlife.

 The Naviglio Grande, the most scenic of all, runs for 50km, most of which are filled with cafés, restaurants, and pubs.
 To get that perfect Instagram shot, look for the Vicolo dei Lavandai (Laundrymen’s Alley), the Cortile degli Artisti (Artists’ Courtyard) and San Cristoforo Church.
 Afterwards, you can end your perfect day in Milan with an excellent aperitivo.

 If you have an extra day to spend in Milan and you feel like you’ve covered all the basics, I highly suggest adding a day trip to lake Como to your itinerary.
 Varenna, a picturesque town located in a central and strategic position on the shores of Lake Como, is only a 1-hour train ride away from Milan Central station.
-This place is so incredibly charming and scenic you won’t be able to stop taking pictures – every corner is basically a photo waiting to happen!
+This place is so incredibly charming and scenic you won’t be able to stop taking pictures at all!

 Check out this article for tips on visiting lake Como from Milan.